fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/06_lang_c_types.md

 </col2>

-For example, <poset>UpperSets(Nat)</poset> represents the space of uppersets for the natural numbers.
+For example, <poset>UpperSets(Nat)</poset> represents the space of upper sets for the natural numbers.

 To describe an upper set (i.e. an element of the space of upper sets), use the keyword <k>upperclosure</k> or its abbreviation <k>↑</k>.
 The syntax is: